Peak signal-to-noise ratio: Definition

 Here, MAX_{I} is the maximum possible pixel value of the image.
 When the pixels are represented using 8 bits per sample, this is 255.
 More generally, when samples are represented using linear PCM with B bits per sample, MAX_{I} is 2B − 1.

 Application in color images

 For RGB color images, with three values per pixel, the definition of PSNR is the same except that the MSE is the sum over all squared value differences (now for each color, i.e. three times as many differences as in a monochrome image) divided by image size and by three.
-Alternately, for color images the image is converted to a different color space and PSNR is reported against each channel of that color space, e.g., YCbCr or HSL.
+Alternately, for color images the image is converted to a different color space and PSNR is reported against each channel of that color space, e.g., YCbCr or CIELAB.

 Quality estimation with PSNR

 PSNR is most commonly used to measure the quality of reconstruction of lossy compression codecs (e.g., for image compression).
 The signal in this case is the original data, and the noise is the error introduced by compression.
 When comparing compression codecs, PSNR is an approximation to human perception of reconstruction quality.

 Typical values for the PSNR in lossy image and video compression are between 30 and 50 dB, provided the bit depth is 8 bits, where higher is better.
 The processing quality of 12-bit images is considered high when the PSNR value is 60 dB or higher.
 For 16-bit data typical values for the PSNR are between 60 and 80 dB.
 Acceptable values for wireless transmission quality loss are considered to be about 20 dB to 25 dB.

 The maximum PSNR for 8 bit is 48.131, for 10 bit is 60.198, for 12 bit is 72.245.

 In the absence of noise, the two images I and K are identical, and thus the MSE is zero.
 In this case the PSNR is infinite (or undefined, see Division by zero).

 Example luma PSNR values for a cjpeg compressed image at various quality levels.